matthewlong29/PareAndFlourish_Site/_posts/2017-06-18-why-you-should-write-your-own-blog.md

 <hr class="secondary">

 You can use a blog to reach any goal.
 It’s a professional development tool, an accountability buddy, a practice-what-you-preach motivation, or anything you want it to be.
 Do you write a blog or do you think you’d like to?
-Tell us in the comments or tweet us at @pareandflourish!